Inspite of all the advantage the MFs provide, there are still certain points the investor needs to keep in mind before taking the decision to invest.

 A ratio developed by Nobel laureate William F. Sharpe to measure risk-adjusted performance.
 The Sharpe ratio tells us whether a portfolio's returns are due to smart investment decisions or a result of excess risk.
 This measurement is very useful because although one portfolio or fund can reap higher returns than its peers, it is only a good investment if those higher returns do not come with too much additional risk.
 The greater a portfolio's Sharpe ratio, the better its risk-adjusted performance has been.

-he Sharpe ratio is the Sortino Ratio, which removes the effects of upward price movements on standard deviation to measure only return against downward price volatility.
+A variation of the Sharpe ratio is the Sortino Ratio, which removes the effects of upward price movements on standard deviation to measure only return against downward price volatility.

 It is calculated by subtracting the risk-free rate - such as that of the 10-year U.S. Treasury bond - from the rate of return for a portfolio and dividing the result by the standard deviation of the portfolio returns.